peterhellberg/llm/README.md

 This is a _very_ small subset of the [Langchain](https://github.com/langchain-ai/langchain) project in [Go](https://go.dev/).

 > [!Important]
-> It is quite heavily based on the more ambitious [LangChainGo](https://github.com/tmc/langchaingo)
+> It is quite heavily based on the more ambitious [LangChainGo](https://github.com/tmc/langchaingo), for now you should likely use that instead.

 ## Examples